xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

-## Getting Started with AWS Code Deploy on CircleCI
+## Getting Started with AWS CodeDeploy on CircleCI

 ### AWS infrastructure
-The first step to continuous deployment with Code Deploy is setting up your EC2 instances, tagging them so you can define deployment groups, installing the Code Deploy agent on your hosts and setting up trust-roles so that Code Deploy can communicate with the Code Deploy agents.
+The first step to continuous deployment with CodeDeploy is setting up your EC2 instances, tagging them so you can define deployment groups, installing the CodeDeploy agent on your hosts and setting up trust-roles so that CodeDeploy can communicate with the CodeDeploy agents.
-AWS provide a good [getting started with Code Deploy guide][] for this part of the process.
+AWS provide a good [getting started with CodeDeploy guide][] for this part of the process.

-[gettings started with Code Deploy guide]: http://alpha-docs-aws.amazon.com/en_us/console/sds/applications-tutorial
+[gettings started with CodeDeploy guide]: http://alpha-docs-aws.amazon.com/en_us/console/sds/applications-tutorial

-### Code Deploy application
+### CodeDeploy application
-A Code Deploy application is a collection of settings about where your application can be deployed, how many instances can be deployed to at once, what should be considered a failed deploy, and information on the trust-role to use to allow Code Deploy to interact with your EC2 instances.
+A CodeDeploy application is a collection of settings about where your application can be deployed, how many instances can be deployed to at once, what should be considered a failed deploy, and information on the trust-role to use to allow CodeDeploy to interact with your EC2 instances.

-**Note**: A Code Deploy application does not specify what is to be deployed or what to do during the deployment.
+**Note**: A CodeDeploy application does not specify what is to be deployed or what to do during the deployment.
 *What* to deploy is an archive of code/resources stored in S3 called an `application revision`.
 *How* to deploy is specified by the `AppSpec` file located inside the application revision.

-The [AppSpec][] file lives in your repo and tells Code Deploy which files from your application to deploy, where to deploy them, and also allows you specify lifecyle scripts to be run at different stages during the deployment.
+The [AppSpec][] file lives in your repo and tells CodeDeploy which files from your application to deploy, where to deploy them, and also allows you specify lifecyle scripts to be run at different stages during the deployment.
 You can use these lifecycle scripts to stop your service before a new version is